 This project will not adversely affect the view of any scenic vistas.
-The Sierra Nevada Mountain range may be considered a scenic vista and the view will not be adversely impacted by the project.
+The Sierra Nevada mountain range may be considered a scenic vista and the view will not be adversely impacted by the project.

 - b.
 There are no scenic resources on the site. - c.
-The proposed project includes the incorporation of an outdoor venue use as part of an existing site.
-No significant changes are proposed as part of the new use, in that, the existing site is already improved with a wide variety of landscaping and other ancillary improvements.
+The proposed project includes commercial development that will be aesthetically consistent with surrounding development and with policies in the General Plan.
+Furthermore, the City has development standards related to landscaping and other amenities that will ensure that the visual character of the area is enhanced and not degraded.
 Thus, the project would not substantially degrade the existing visual character of the site and its surroundings. - d.
-The project will create incidental new sources of light that are typical with outdoor event uses.
+The project will create new sources of light that are typical of commercial development.
 The City has development standards that require that light be directed and/or shielded so it does not fall upon adjacent properties.

 A conceptual photometric plan for the proposed development has been provided, demonstrating the lighting fixtures installed throughout and directed toward the interior of the site.
-The on-site lighting for the facility is directed and focused so as to avoid direct illumination spilling beyond the site boundaries into the adjacent residential uses, as required under Section 17.30.015.H of the Zoning Ordinance.
-The conceptual photometric plan demonstrates that lighting for the proposed uses along the respective property lines primarily do not exceed 1.0 footcandles.
-A condition will be included with the Conditional Use Permit requiring compliance with the 1.0 footcandle standard at property line, in particular to the south where scattered residential uses are located.
+The on-site lighting for the commercial facility is directed and focused so as to avoid direct illumination spilling beyond the site boundaries into the adjacent residential uses, as required under Section 17.30.015.H of the Zoning Ordinance.
+The conceptual photometric plan demonstrate that lighting for the proposed uses along the respective property lines primarily do not exceed 0.5 lumens.
+A condition will be included with the Conditional Use Permit requiring compliance with the 0.5 lumen standard at property line, in particular to the south where scattered residential uses are located.